dzianis-dashkevich/vhs-next/README.md

 ## HLS VOD (ABR Quality Switching)

-When ABR switches quality, we don't have to replace buffer around the current time, users should continue watching existing quality and we silently update quality around buffered end.
+When ABR switches quality, we don't have to replace the buffer at the current time.
+Users should continue watching the existing quality without interruptions, and we should seamlessly update the quality around the buffered end.

-In the following example, destination rendition group has different audio (different group-id), but subtitles and time stays the same, so no update is needed for them.
+In the following example, the destination rendition group has different audio (different group ID), but the subtitles and time stay the same, so no update is needed for them.

-Once we loaded main and alternative audio playlists we should select segment to load.
-We should not reset `index` and just transfer it as is to the destination rendition group timelines.
+Once we load the main and alternative audio playlists, we should select a segment to load.
+We should not reset the `index` and just transfer it as is to the destination rendition group timelines.

 ![hls-vod-abr-quality-switching](./resources/hls-vod-abr-quality-switching.svg)